ssbc/ssb-ahoy/README.md

 - [ ] names next to the local peers keys
   - note that `lib/get-name` only looks for more recent self-set name. any more requires indexes
 - [ ] only provide (next) button if know (based on `ssb-ebt` data) have all the data for all the feeds
-- [ ] split the replication into multiple stages?
+- [x] split the replication into multiple stages